tyoung3/streamwork/README.md

 Name
 ----

-         StreamWork - a flow based program(FBP) Go language  'backend' framework.
+         StreamWork - a flow based, Go language framework.

 Description
 -----------

-StreamWork is a proof-of-concept for a Go language flow-based system which reads and executes a network definition consisting of Go processes and connectionss, passing information packets(IPs) between them.
+StreamWork is a proof-of-concept for a Go language flow-based system which reads and executes a network definition consisting of goroutines and channel connections between them.
-The IPs are designed as nil(empty) interfaces to be filled by the source components.
+The channels pass information packets(IPs) designed as nil(empty) interfaces.

+The network definition is a simple, graphable way of clearly describing process connections.
+Sw creates the code that makes and assigns the channels, and lauches the goroutines.

 The backend provided here has a minimal set of components, but enough to create, test, and benchmark working programs.

-The frontend, sw, will process the network definition and generate the Go code.
+The frontend, sw, processes the network definition and generates the Go code.
+Sw can also produce an .svg or .jpeg image of the network definition.

-Everything here(including the project name) is subject to change, until after the frontend has been more fully developed.
 Versions will be backward compatible within the same major version.
 Ex. your code depending on v0.0.1 will still work on v0.8.7, but may fail on v1.0.0.
 Streamwork is developed using the Go module facility, so that dependencies are clear.

 Contributors are encouraged.
 Comments are particularly welcome.
 Please do not submit code before contacting the project by e-mailing streamwork@twyoung.com.